-With the dramatic increase of online purchases globally and a general movement towards digital financial transactions of all kinds, cybercriminals are finding ever more sophisticated ways to take our money.
+With the dramatic increase in online purchases globally and a general movement towards digital financial transactions, cybercriminals create various types of financial fraud to hurt your finances.

-In this article, we’ll be looking at how you can avoid becoming a victim of financial scams and fraud of all kinds.
+In this article, we’ll look at the types of financial fraud and how you can avoid becoming a victim.

-The threat is constant; these criminals never stop and are continually finding new and ingenious ways to steal our money.
+The threat is constant; these criminals never stop and find new and ingenious ways to steal money.

 Connected to Criminals

-The growing trend for using mobile phones, tablets, laptops, social media, and mobile apps has been highly beneficial to criminals.
+The growing trend for using mobile phones, tablets, laptops, social media, and mobile apps has benefited criminals.
 The more ways we use to link to our bank accounts, the more cybercriminals can target us.

 In 2019, mobile attacks overtook those that used desktop computers.
-In each subsequent year, the threat grows by 56%, according to LexisNexis.(5)
+According to LexisNexis, the threat grows by 56% each subsequent year.

 Paying the Price

-It is in our nature to want to trust people, and this is what criminals exploit.
-The price we suffer from an attack is often more than financial.
-We can be damaged emotionally and psychologically too, effects that can be long-lasting.
+The price you pay for an attack is often more than financial.
+You can be damaged emotionally and psychologically, with effects that can be long-lasting.

-There are various different types of financial scams and fraud used by criminals.
+There are different types of financial fraud used by criminals.
 Some of these include: